orangedsoft/RailsAutoCompleteHelper/README.md

 - Properties, found by the schema information produced by the Annotate gem
 - Assocations, found by lines beginning with the various Rails association types
 - Scopes, found by lines beginning with "scope "
+- Enums, found by lines beginning with "enum "

 ## Snippets
 You can also set up custom snippet sets to autocomplete whatever you'd like.
 With the app focused, press Command-N to open the snippets window to create sets of snippets.